 Ultimately, this time around, the M8 manages to stay ahead of the S1000RR and take the win.
 No wonder the car is able to give a superbike a run for its money.
 The M8 (the BMW 8 Series' performance version) uses a 4.4L twin-turbo V8 engine and it produces a staggering 616 horsepower and 553 lb-ft of torque.
 The car might be heavier but it has plenty of juice to make up for its disadvantage.
 The S1000RR won two races out of three and is ultimately the winner but the M8 didn't go out without a serious fight and that's impressive for a sedan this size.

 So, what has this taught us?
-That the BMW S1000RR is not a drag racing bike (duh) but that should you choose to tackle the challenge yourself, it looks like a wheelie is less time consuming than an invasive launch control.
+That the BMW S1000RR is not a bike (duh) but that should you choose to tackle the challenge yourself, it looks like a wheelie is less time consuming than an invasive launch control.